celery/celery/docs/userguide/tasks.rst

 When a task is to be retried, it will wait for a given amount of time before doing so.
 The default delay is in the :attr:`Task.default_retry_delay` attribute on the task.
 By default this is set to 3 minutes.
-Note that unit for setting the delay is seconds.
-FIXME: is it int or float?
-I guess retrying in 0.5 is allowed?
+Note that the unit for setting the delay is in seconds (int or float).

 You can also provide the ``countdown`` argument to :meth:`Task.retry` to override this default.